You've been using the wrong map for your self-development journey.

 3. Recognizing Your Somatic Patterns

-The rising interest in somatic therapy and body-centered approaches to healing resonates deeply with Enneagram wisdom.
+The rising interest in somatic therapy resonates with Enneagram wisdom.
 Each type carries tension and emotion in specific ways:

 • Type 1s often hold tension in their jaws and shoulders